Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 ### 1.2.
 Scope
 Subby will be a website used mainly by students looking to sublet a place in Waterloo or by students looking to sublet their places in Waterloo.
 The main goal of Subby is to create a centralized website for student sublets.

+/*As an online student-to-student subletting service, Subby seeks to connect tenants and subletters together.
+In contrast to other lodging services, Subby specialises in subletting exclusively between university and college students for periods of 4 or 8 months.
+For the time being, Subby will only facilitate subletting listings within the Kitchener-Waterloo (KW) region.*/

 ### 1.3.
 Document Lexicon

 #### 1.3.1.
 Definitions